Understanding the Role of the FRP Fan Stack

 The Science: How Surface Finish Shapes Velocity Recovery

 To understand the physics behind these benefits, consider Bernoulli’s principle applied to axial fans: as air exits the fan at high velocity, its kinetic energy can be partially converted to static pressure if the flow is decelerated smoothly.
+And if the surface finish is not good in this transition, then it wastes the opportunity to reclaim energy.

-A conical or bell-mouth shaped stack helps this transition, but surface smoothness ensures minimal energy loss during deceleration.
-The rougher the surface, the more air becomes turbulent—wasting the opportunity to reclaim energy.
+A conical or bell-mouth shaped air inlet also helps smooth entry of air in the fan stack, but surface smoothness ensures minimal energy loss during air entry.
+The rougher the surface, the more air becomes turbulent.

 In practical terms: